Skip to content

 Dovetailing: Essential for drawer longevity.
 A dovetailed drawer resists lateral stress even after thousands of cycles—a critical factor when selecting high-performance TV stands.

-Wood is hygroscopic; it expands and contracts with Chicago’s massive seasonal humidity swings.
-This dimensional movement creates structural fatigue.
-High-quality joinery allows controlled movement through breathable joints (floating tenons or slotted fastener holes).
-Rigid joints without expansion tolerance eventually crack or loosen under the strain.
+Wood is hygroscopic; it expands and contracts with Chicago’s major seasonal humidity swings.
+This dimensional movement creates structural fatigue over time.
+High-quality joinery allows controlled expansion through breathable construction methods such as floating tenons or slotted fastener holes.
+Rigid joints without movement tolerance eventually crack, separate, or loosen under repeated stress.

 VBU TECH CALLOUT: METAL-TO-METAL

-In large-scale media units, metal-to-metal fasteners are often preferred to maintain torque consistency across Midwest seasons, preventing the "peeling" issues found in heat-stressed engineered wood.
+In large-scale media units, metal-to-metal fasteners are often preferred to maintain torque consistency across Midwest seasons, helping reduce panel separation and fastener loosening in engineered wood systems.
+This becomes especially important in heat-stressed entertainment centers .

 Structural Joinery Audit